ASTXRTYS/DEEP-AI/libs/deepagents-cli/STYLEGUIDE.md

 ## Screenshot reference

-The expected look for the CLI home screen and `/threads` selector is captured in `docs/images/DeepAgents-Menu-NEW.png` (see repo root).
-Use it as visual QA when introducing new UI.
+The expected look for the CLI home screen, main command menu, and `/threads` selector is captured in the root-level screenshots:

+- `CLI-HomePage.JPG` – landing state after connecting to the LangGraph server.
+- `CLI-Main-Menu.JPG` – slash-command menu (`/help`, `/new`, etc.).
+- `CLI-Thread-Picker.JPG` – interactive thread selector with preview band.

+Use these as visual QA when introducing new UI or tweaking styles.

 ## Checklist for new UI code